 Yes.
 TrowelApp imports BC3 files in FIEBDC-3 format, which is the current standard in the sector in Spain.

-What is the difference between importing a BC3 and exporting a BC3?
+What's the difference between importing a BC3 and exporting a BC3?

 Conclusion